AjanShrestha/TDD-web-with-python/docs/README.md

 - This may be clutching at straws, but I’ve sometimes seen inexplicable behaviour on the server that’s only been resolved when I fully restarted it with a sudo reboot.

 If you ever get completely stuck, there’s always the option of blowing away your server and starting again from scratch!
 It should go faster the second time...

+## Test-Driving Server Configuration and Deployment

+- Tests take some of the uncertainty out of deployment

+  For developers, server administration is always “fun”, by which I mean, a process full of uncertainty and surprises.
+My aim during this chapter was to show that a functional test suite can take some of the uncertainty out of the process.

+- Typical pain points - database, static files, dependencies, custom settings

+  The things that you need to keep an eye out for on any deployment include your database configuration, static files, software dependencies, and custom settings that differ between development and production.
+You’ll need to think through each of these for your own deployments.

+- Tests allow us to experiment

+  Whenever we make a change to our server configuration, we can rerun the test suite, and be confident that everything works as well as it did before.
+It allows us to experiment with our setup with less fear.